AntoineRibault/RibaultEPFL.github.io/index.md

 {% include Mean_search_rates_2013-2015.html %}

- Democrats tend to search more than republicans.
-Of course at this point it is just a joke.
-It would be misleading to assume that racial disparities changes from one state to the other since the total number of search rates varies too.
+ Democrats tend to search more than republicans, but we cannot interpret much.
 So instead of comparing raw search rates, let us compare the relative difference between minority (black or hispanic) search rates and white search rates.
-I hereby invite to contemplate the next plot.
+We hereby invite you to contemplate the next plot.

 {% include Biases_2013-2015_slider.html %}